Dear readers of ADxS.org, please forgive the disruption.

 Together with the symptoms of dopamine deficiency in the mesocortical system (anhedonia = mild depression, lack of drive) and the resulting dopamine excess in the nigrostriatal system (hyperactivity, impulse control disorders), this list covers almost all of the typical ADHD symptoms.

-This helps explain why stimulants that regulate dopamine levels are so excellent at treating ADHD symptoms.
+This helps to explain why stimulants that regulate the dopamine balance are so effective in treating ADHD symptoms.

 Other effects of prolactin:

-• Regulation of the humoral and cellular immune response and in autoimmune diseases (immunomodulation)
+• Regulation of the humoral and cellular immune response and autoimmune diseases (immunomodulation)

-• Increases water transport through the breast cell membrane, sodium reabsorption in the small intestine.
+• Increases water transport through the breast cell membrane, sodium absorption in the small intestine.

 • Activation of dopaminergic cells